-If the account had a decent sized credit limit AND you’re carrying balances on other credit cards then your scores could go down because your debt to limit ratio will go up when it shows as being closed or is removed.
+If the account had a decent sized credit limit AND you’re carrying balances on other credit cards then your scores could go down because your debt-to-credit-limit ratio will go up when it shows as being closed or is removed.

 And, if the account is removed from your credit reports AND it was an old account you’ll lose the value of the age of the card in your credit scores.